alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/projects/index.md

 * **Oral presentation**: effectiveness, clarity of the presentation, etc.
 * **Code**: clarity, documentation, modularity, extendability, etc.

 The evaluation will be at the project level, that is we will consider that the results, the report, the presentation, and the code are the output of the whole team.
+Detailed instructions regarding the presentations, reports and code are available [here](./instructions-presentations-report).
 Nonetheless, the grades may be adjusted individually if necessary in the case of participation imbalance ([see below](#teamwork)).

 **Important notes**:
 * The evaluation criteria will be slightly relaxed for undergraduate students (IFT 3710).